About the Group

 Parallel camera interfaces required an excessive number of pins and signals, generated EMI, and consumed more power than small battery-powered devices could accommodate.

 The camera interface specifications developed by the working group are well-recognized and applicable to many types of devices and markets.
-The MIPI Camera Serial Interface 2 (MIPI CSI-2) is the most widely used camera interface in the mobile industry, and continues to evolve at a cadence of two years in meeting imaging and vision needs.
-The CSI-2 system provides imaging and vision solutions for smartphones, IoT devices and automotive systems, among others.
+The MIPI Camera Serial Interface 2 (MIPI CSI-2) is the most widely used camera interface in the mobile industry, and continues to evolve to meet industry imaging and vision needs.
+The MIPI CSI-2 system provides imaging and vision solutions for smartphones, IoT devices and automotive systems, among others.